What is Reinsurance?

 Here the reinsures insure specific risks or policies instead of ensuring all the policies that fall under a particular specification.
 In comparison to the treaty agreement, this is costly as every time there is a claim, both the parties undergo a due diligence process to conclude whether or not the claim is covered by the reinsurance agreement.

 Purpose of Reinsurance

 To draw an analogy, we should think of the reinsurer as the central bank and the ceding companies as commercial banks.
-Reinsurer determines the actions of the ceding companies related to how much risk can they assume and how much supporting capital can they acquire from the reinsurers.
+The reinsurer determines the actions of the ceding companies related to how much risk they can assume and how much supporting capital they can acquire from the reinsurers.
 The following are the purpose of reinsurance.

 Regulations under Reinsurance